 Income Taxes - The Foundation is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation is not a private foundation within the meaning of Section 509(a) of the Internal Revenue Code.
 The Foundation is subject to federal income tax on unrelated business income.
 The Foundation has evaluated the effect of GAAP on Accounting for Uncertainty in Income Taxes.
 Management believes that the Foundation continues to satisfy the requirements of a tax-exempt organization.
-Management has evaluated all other tax positions that could have a significant effect on the financial statements and determined that the Foundation had no uncertain income tax positions at June 30, 2017 and 2016.
+Management has evaluated all other tax positions that could have a significant effect on the financial statements and determined that the Foundation had no uncertain income tax positions at June 30, 2018 and 2017.

-Future Pronouncements - In August 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
+Future Pronouncements - In August of 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
 This standard changes presentation and disclosure requirements of not-for-profit entities.
-The primary changes are decrease in the number of net asset classes from three to two, reporting of the underwater amounts of donor-restricted endowment funds in net assets with donor restrictions, continues to allow preparers to choose between the direct method and indirect method for presenting operating cash flows, requires disclosures of qualitative information on how the not-for-profit entity manages its liquid available resources and liquidity risks, and requires reporting of expenses by function and nature, as well as an analysis of expenses by both function and nature.
-This standard is effective for all fiscal years beginning after December 15, 2017.
+The primary changes are decrease in the number of net asset classes from three to two, reporting of the underwater amounts of donor-restricted endowment funds in net assets with donor restrictions, continues to allow preparers to choose between the direct method and indirect method for presenting operating cash flows, requires disclosures of qualitative information on how the not-for-profit entity manages its liquid available resources and liquidity risks and requires reporting of expenses by function and nature, as well as an analysis of expenses by both function and nature.
+This standard will be effective for the year ending June 30, 2019.